CrowdUp-org/CrowdUp/SETUP.md

 ## Important Notes

+### Supabase API Keys (Migration from Legacy Keys)
+CrowdUp has been migrated to use Supabase **Secret API keys** for server-side operations:
+- **`SUPABASE_ANON_KEY`** (public, `NEXT_PUBLIC_` prefix): Used by client-side code for general database queries.
+This is the legacy "anon" key and can be safely exposed in client-side code.
+- **`SUPABASE_SECRET_KEY`** (secret, no `NEXT_PUBLIC_` prefix): Used only by server-side API routes (e.g., Google OAuth callback) for privileged operations. **Keep this key secure and never expose it in client-side code or version control.**

+The migration to Secret API keys provides:
+- Individual key rotation (no need to rotate global JWT secret)
+- Better security boundaries between client and server operations
+- Clearer access control for privileged backend tasks
+- Easier key management in case of credential exposure

+See [SUPABASE_SECRET_KEY_ROTATION.md](./SUPABASE_SECRET_KEY_ROTATION.md) for instructions on rotating Secret API keys.

 ### Row Level Security (RLS)
 This project uses **custom authentication** (not Supabase Auth), so Row Level Security is **disabled by default** in the SQL schema.
 This means:
 - All authenticated operations are handled client-side